Peter Medawar: Early life and education

-Medawar was born in Petrópolis, a town 40 miles north of Rio de Janeiro, Brazil, where his parents were living.
-He was the third child of Lebanese Nicholas Agnatius Medawar, born in the village of Jounieh, north of Beirut, Lebanon, and British mother Edith Muriel (née Dowling).
+Medawar is stated as having been born on 28 February 1915 in Rio de Janeiro, Brazil, a place his parents had taken residence, and elsewhere as having been born in Petrópolis, a Brazilian Imperial City, 40 km north of Rio de Janeiro city.
+He was the third of three children of his British mother Edith Muriel (née Dowling), and his father, a naturalised British citizen, Nicholas Agnatius Medawar, who had been born in the village of Jounieh, north of Beirut, Lebanon.
 He had a brother Philip and a sister Pamela.
 (Pamela was later married to Sir David Hunt, who served as Private Secretary to prime ministers Clement Attlee and Winston Churchill.)
-His father, a Maronite Catholic, became a naturalised British citizen and worked for a British dental supplies manufacturer that sent him to Brazil as an agent.
+His father, a Lebanese Maronite by heritage, worked for a British dental supplies manufacturer that sent him to Brazil as an agent.
 He later described his father's profession as selling "false teeth in South America".
-His status as a British citizen was acquired at birth, as he said, "My birth was registered at the British Consulate in good time to acquire the status of 'natural-born British subject'."
+Peter Medawar's status as a British citizen was acquired at birth, as he said, "My birth was registered at the British Consulate in good time to acquire the status of 'natural-born British subject'."

 Medawar left Brazil with his family for England at the end of World War I, in 1918 and he lived there for the rest of his life.
 According to other accounts, he moved to England when he was 13 (i.e., 1928–1929) or 14 (i.e., 1929–1930).
 Under Brazilian nationality law, he had Brazilian citizenship from having been born there (jus soli).
 When he turned 18, the age at which Brazilians are liable to conscription, he applied for exemption to Joaquim Pedro Salgado Filho, his godfather and the then Minister of Aviation.
 This was denied by President Eurico Gaspar Dutra, so Medawar renounced his Brazilian citizenship.

-In 1928, Medawar went to Marlborough College in Marlborough, Wiltshire.
-He hated the college because "they were critical and querulous at the same time, wondering what kind of person a Lebanese was—something foreign you can be sure", and also because of its preference for sports, in which he was weak.
-An experience of bullying and racism made him feel the rest of his life "resentful and disgusted at the manners and mores of [Marlborough's] essentially tribal institution," and likened it to the training schools for the Nazi SS as all "founded upon the twin pillars of sex and sadism."
-His proudest moments at the college were with his teacher Ashley Gordon Lowndes, to whom he credited the beginning of his career in biology.
-He said Lowndes was "barely literate" but "a very, very good biology teacher".
-Lowndes had taught eminent biologists including John Z. Young and Richard Julius Pumphrey.
-Yet Medawar was inherently weak in dissection and was constantly irked by their dictum: "Bloody foolish is the boy whose drawing of his dissection differs in any way whatsoever from the diagram in the textbook."